 (1 = weak, 10 = strong)

-Chairman of Iberdrola subsidiary Scottish Power is Vice-President of CEOE (November 2022)
+A senior executive of the Iberdrola subsidiary Scottish Power is Vice-President of CEOE (Updated November 2022)

 Íñigo Fernández de Mesa